 There was nothing wrong with the Nikon D800E.
 It’s is a fantastic camera with great image quality and it has always been extremely reliable.
 I never had any problems.
-Same can be said about the Zeiss ZF.2 lenses which I used with the D800E.
+The same can be said about the Zeiss ZF.2 lenses which I used with the D800E.

 There was a certain moment end of last year that finally led to my decision.
 I had already preordered the Zeiss Otus 28mm lens and was waiting for the shipment of the first lenses in Germany.

-Then nearly at the same time the detailed size and weight specifications of the Outs 28 were revealed together with the announcement of the Loxia 21mm, a very small and lightweight Zeiss high performance MF lens for the Sony e-mount.
+Then nearly at the same time, the detailed size and weight specifications of the Outs 28 were revealed together with the announcement of the Loxia 21mm, a very small and lightweight Zeiss high-performance MF lens for Sony e-mount.

 My hope is that an A7RII-Loxia-kit will combine the best of the two worlds: Small size and reduced weight combined with good MF support through LV and a sensor with high DR and high resolution.

 I travel a lot and often do longer hikes with my equipment.
-Therefore size and weight really matters to me.
+Therefore size and weight really matter to me.

 2 x Nikon D800E: 1800 g